moedasdigitais/niobio-node-daemon/README.md

 ### On *nix and OSX

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.58.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.58 - Ubuntu 16 - tested.

 You may download them from: